-Many leopons have been bred in captivity.
+Many leopard-lion hybrids have been bred in captivity.
 Best known are those born at Koshien Hanshin Park in Nishinomiya, Japan in the late fifties and early sixties, one of which survived more than twenty years.
-This is longer than would be usual for a leopard (maximum recorded life span in captivity 23 years) or a lion, which has an average captive life expectancy of 13 years.
+This is longer than usual for a leopard (maximum recorded life span in captivity 23 years) or a lion, which has an average captive life expectancy of 13 years.

 Although the leopard and lion come into contact in sub-Saharan Africa, it is widely believed that a leopon could not occur in a natural state because a leopard would be unable to mate with an unsedated lioness.
 But many reported hybrids of this type were the result of unplanned crosses in captivity.
 Doi and Reynolds (1967) say a lioness willingly and regularly lay on her side for a leopard to mount (the pair in question were raised together).

 There are, however, anecdotal reports of natural hybrids, known as marozis, from Cameroon, Central African Republic, Uganda, Rwanda, Kenya, and Ethiopia.
 Apparently, the only solid evidence of hybridization occurring in the wild is a skin (and possible skull) in the British Museum of Natural History, shot in 1931 in Kenya’s Aberdare Mountains (this pelt is described in detail in Note 4 below).